 Review: Buying a Hot Tub or Spa, Editors of Better Business Bureau, Not dated

-Roberts has been making and selling wooden hot tubs since 1976.
+This is the web site of Roberts Hot Tubs, which has been making and selling wooden hot tubs since 1976.
 The website's FAQ section discusses everything to do with wooden hot tubs: construction, size and weight, cleaning and maintenance, operating costs, and how they differ from molded spas.
 However, this commercial site focuses strictly on pros, not cons.